 - Pre-Professional Health Society (PPHS) which includes sub groups for Medicine, Dentistry, PA/PT/OT, Vet Med

 Visit the Victors Link, the online hub for all student organization and campus resources at UM-Dearborn, to find and learn more.

 Email is best way to reach any member of the HPA Team

 - The HPA Team works in the HPA Office in START on M-F, 8 am - 5 pm with HPA appointments held 9 am - 4 pm, M-F.

-- HPA Director appointments are virtual only.
+- HPA Director appointments are virtual and some in-person appointments.